-Nobody wants to find themselves broken down on the road; the feeling of helplessness as other vehicles speedily rush by you - what could be worse?...transforming a simple vehicle breakdown turning into a crash scene.
+Nobody wants to find themselves broken down on the road; the feeling of helplessness as other vehicles speedily rush past you - what could be worse than that?...transforming a simple vehicle breakdown into a crash scene!

 The Safety Zone

 Road workers call it the "Safety Zone", Police and Fire call it the "Incident Zone"; no matter the name, it is the area found within the confines of the traffic cones/flares/delineators or positioned vehicles.
 When stopped on the side of the road, your "Safety Zone" would only be found with you inside of the vehicle.
 However, calling it a "Safety Zone" is a bit of a misnomer; there is no true "Safety" found within this zone.

 When a vehicle is stopped on the shoulder, it only has hazard lights to identify itself.
 This provides a rudimentary warning, but does little to help provide incoming traffic with directions.
 When using the "3 bi-directional safety devices" as outlined by the Federal Motor Carrier Safety Administration (FMCSA), your safety zone can be extended to 3 times or more the original zone; which means your safety margin is potentially increased by 3 or more.